timkim/incubator-cordova-docs/docs/en/edge/guide/getting-started/blackberry/index.md

 - There is a directory for each platform that Cordova supports.
 CD into the blackberry directory.
 - The blackberry directory contains two directories, `sample` and `www`.
 The `sample` folder contains a complete Cordova project.
 Copy the `sample` folder to another location on your computer.
 - Change to the newly created directory.
-- Open up the project.properties file with your favorite editor and change the lines `blackberry.bbwp.dir=` and/or `playbook.bbwp.dir=` to equal the respective install locations of the SDKs you downloaded earlier.
+- Open up the project.properties file with your favorite editor and edit the entries for `blackberry.bbwp.dir=` and/or `playbook.bbwp.dir=`.
+Set the  value(s) to the directory containing the `bbwp` binary in the WebWorks SDK(s) installed earlier.

 4. Hello World
 --------------